marlonmisra/vehicle-tracking/README.md

 ### Data

 Our raw data consists of 64x64 images which are labeled as either car or not car.
-In total we have 10,885 samples, of which 1,917 (17.6%) are labeled as car, and the remainder (82.4%) are labeled as not car.
-We're going to prepare two separate sets of features with this data - the first for a convolutional neural network, and the second for other classifiers.
+Car images further break down into images from the left, from, middle, and far.
+In total there 10,885 samples, of which 1,917 (17.6%) are labeled as car, and the remainder (82.4%) are labeled as not car.
+We're going to start by extracting features from this data.
+Below are examples of car images and noncar images.

+![alt text][image1]

+![alt text][image2]

 ### Feature extraction